Eco-Friendly

 House Woodlands

-A contemporary addition to an existing 1970’s brick homestead on a large parcel of land within Woodlands, NSW.
-AO created an addition that complemented the existing dwelling but offered the amenities and spaces to suit a modern lifestyle and a growing family.
+A contemporary addition to an existing 1970’s brick homestead.
+AO created an addition that complemented the existing dwelling to suit a growing family.

 House Kimberly

-A fresh take on the design of over 60’s homes that explores a grouping of contemporary dwellings in a garden setting that offer the space and flexibility for modern living and a sense of community.
-Each dwelling designed to suit age in place without compromise.
+A fresh take on the design of over 60’s homes that explores a grouping of contemporary dwellings in a garden setting that offer the space and flexibility for modern living.

 Eco-Friendly Architecture: Harmonizing with Nature